 Work with minimal direction.

-Significant impact on development of LUCHA’s overall home repair and weatherization programs.
+Significant impact on the development of LUCHA’s overall home repair and weatherization programs.

 Regularly interacts with LUCHA team, including the Building Development Department and Marketing/Fundraising Department.